sharife/goldenthread-v2/site/content/productions/reorient-2023.md

     - name: Marina Johnson
       credit: dramaturg, A Massacre & Data Queen
       image: https://ucarecdn.com/b25ee827-9827-4b8e-9ed7-bc1c1ca3394e/-/crop/764x1010/131,27/-/preview/
-      bio: Marina Johnson (*she/they*) is a Ph.D. candidate in Theatre and Performance Studies at Stanford University, also pursuing Ph.D. minors in Feminist, Gender, and Sexuality Studies and Comparative Studies in Race and Ethnicity.
+      bio: "**Marina Johnson** (*she/they*) is a Ph.D. candidate in Theatre and Performance Studies at Stanford University, also pursuing Ph.D. minors in Feminist, Gender, and Sexuality Studies and Comparative Studies in Race and Ethnicity.
 She was a 2021-2022 Graduate Public Service Fellow with the Stanford Haas Center and the 2022-2023 co-artistic director of the Nitery Experimental Theatre on Stanford’s Campus.
 Marina received her MFA in Directing from the University of Iowa.
 She is the co-host of Kunafa and Shay, a podcast produced by HowlRound Theatre Commons.
         Johnson is a member of Silk Road Rising’s Polycultural Institute.
 Prior to beginning her Ph.D., she was a Visiting Assistant Professor at Beloit